Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Ultralight: < 2 lbs | Lightweight: 2-3 lbs | Traditional: > 3 lbs

 Down vs synthetic.
 Down bags cost more, but are usually lighter, compress smaller, and last longer.
-Synthetic insulation loses loft over time, and it’s also bulkier and heavier.
+It’s definitely worth the investment if you can swing the cost.

 Sleeping bag vs quilt.
-Some ultralighters use quilts instead of a sleeping bag.
 Quilts are lighter, more compact, and cheaper than their equivalent sleeping bag.
 How?
-They are used like a blanket and insulate you only on top.
+They are used like a blanket and insulate you only on top since the underside of a sleeping bag is compressed and does nothing to insulate you.
 Your sleeping pad is actually what provides bottom insulation.
-The underside of a sleeping bag is compressed and does nothing to insulate you, so it’s useless weight.
 Quilts are not for everyone though.
-Because they are not a closed tube, they can be drafty and cold.
-They also don’t have hoods, so you need to insulate your head/neck some other way.
+They can be drafty and cold and don’t have hoods, so you need to insulate your head/neck some other way.
 Others prefer quilts since they’re less restrictive.

-Temperature ratings tip: sleeping bags have a comfort (higher) and limit (lower) rating.
-Women-specific bags use the comfort rating and will have more fill than a men’s bag rated for the same temperature (eg. the women’s Kelty Cosmic 20 has a 20F comfort rating while the men’s Kelty Cosmic 20 has a 31F comfort rating.
-That’s also why the women’s bag is more than a pound heavier!)
+Temperature ratings tip: sleeping bags have both a comfort (higher) and limit (lower) rating.
+Women should refer to the comfort rating because women need more insulation to stay warm.
+If a sleeping bag has both a women’s and men’s version, then the women’s bag will be warmer and heavier than the men’s version.
+For example, the women’s Kelty Cosmic 20 has a 20F comfort rating and is over a pound heavier than the men’s Kelty Cosmic 20 which has a 31F comfort rating.

 What I use